aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/export-to-a-printing-device/annotation-features-supported-on-print-export/_index.md

 Comments are exported to rendered formats.

-In version 1.0 of comments rendering long or many comments are not truncated.
+In version 1.0 of comments rendering long or several comments are not truncated.

 |**Feature**|**Supported**|**Comment**|**See Also**|
 | :- | :- | :- | :- |